Pellionia Pulchra Care: How To Grow Polynesian Ivy [INDOORS]

 However, when these are planted in hanging baskets, the beautiful hanging foliage can be quite long.

-Furthermore, the showy leaves are marbled having visible veins making Pellionia pulchra an excellent option for decorating a hanging basket placed in a window.
+Furthermore, the showy leaves are marbled and have visible veins, making Pellionia pulchra an excellent option for decorating a hanging basket placed in a window.

 Flowering and Fragrance

 Pellionia is a flowering garden vine plant.
-However, it is generally grown for its attractive foliage as the flowers are insignificant as compared to the eye-catching leaves.
+However, it is generally grown for its attractive foliage, as the flowers are insignificant compared to the eye-catching leaves.

-While flowers may appear during the summer, it is advisable to pinch them as they require a lot of nourishment and can take too much energy from the plant.
+While flowers of watermelon vine house plant may appear during the summer, it is advisable to pinch them as they require a lot of nourishment and can take too much energy from the plant.

-Neither the flowers nor the plant itself has a distinctive fragrance.
+Neither the pellionia flower nor the plant itself has a distinctive fragrance.

-They make a nice option as a hanging basket placed in a window or a greenhouse.
+They make a nice option, such as a hanging basket placed in a window or a greenhouse.

 However, these plants should never be placed under direct sunlight.
-They are also unable to tolerate strong breeze.
+They are also unable to tolerate strong breezes.

 The ideal environment to grow a Pellionia is at room temperatures of 72° – 78° degrees Fahrenheit.

-Even in winter, these plants can flourish well when maintained at room temperatures, above 55° degrees Fahrenheit.
+Even in winter, pulchra plant can flourish well when maintained at room temperatures above 55° degrees Fahrenheit.

-Also, keep in mind that Polynesian Ivy does well in humid weathers so the air should not be too dry.
+Also, keep in mind that the Polynesian Ivy plant does well in humid weather, so the air should not be too dry.

 Watering and Feeding Requirements